blakegarretson/essentials/main.md

 ## Chat/Messenging

-- [Discord](https://discordapp.com/): The apparent successor to Skype and Teamspeak in many communities, especially in the gaming world.
+- [Discord](https://discordapp.com/): The apparent *de facto* standard chat app in the gaming world as well as other communities.
 I have no particular affinity to the app itself, but it works fine on both desktop and mobile, and there are some cool communities that made their home on Discord.
-Of particular note is that Discord is also becoming the “new IRC” for many programming communities.
-The IRC channels are often less populated than the equivalent Discord channels.
+Of particular note is that Discord has become the “new IRC” for many programming communities.
     - Speaking of IRC, I have a hard time calling an IRC client “essential” because it’s become such a niche protocol at this point, but there are still some useful dev communities out there.
-So if you do need IRC, check out:
+So if you do need IRC, check out [HexChat](https://hexchat.github.io/) on Windows and Linux and [LimeChat](http://limechat.net/mac/) on Mac.

-###

-- [HexChat](https://hexchat.github.io/) is a nice client that has all the features I need.
-(Tip: download the installer for free on the website.
-The same app on the Microsoft Store costs \$9.99.) **(Windows, Linux)**
-- [LimeChat](http://limechat.net/mac/) is the IRC client I use on Mac.
-It’s simple and works well. **(Mac)**

 ### Honorable Mentions